CrossNox/flask_cookiecutter/{{ cookiecutter.package_name }}/README.md

 {{ cookiecutter.description }}

 # Installing the project
 This project was built with [poetry](https://python-poetry.org) in mind as the means to manage dependencies.
-You can follow their [https://python-poetry.org/docs/#installation](install guide) to install it.
+You can follow their [install guide](https://python-poetry.org/docs/#installation) to install it.

 Having poetry installed, the following command will install the project into a new environment.